leslie-alldridge/C-8.0-.Net-Core-3.0/Chapter 6/Readme.md

 You have now seen two ways to change the behavior of an inherited method.
 We can hide it using the new keyword (known as non-polymorphic inheritance), or we can override it (known as polymorphic inheritance).

+Use the `is` and `as` keywords to avoid throwing exceptions when casting between derived types.
+If you don't do this, you must write try...catch statements for `InvalidCastException`.